chromaui/learnstorybook.com/README.md

 ## Adding new content

+Thanks for taking the time to contribute and add content to Learn Storybook!
+The tutorials below reference file paths often which will be represented in a format like this:

+`/content/:guide/:framework?/:language/:chapter.md`

+File parts that are prefixed with a colon (`:`) are meant to be dynamic names that are chosen by you! `:guide` becomes `intro-to-storybook` or whatever you decide to use for your content.
+If a file part is followed by a question mark (`?`), then it is optional.

 ### Add a guide

-Do you like writing content for developers and have an idea for a new guide for Storybook users?
-That's great!
-Adding a new guide to the site can be done in a few steps.

-Suppose your new guide will be called `mastering-storybook`.

-1. Within the `/content` directory, add a directory for your new guide: `/content/mastering-storybook`.
+1. Within the `/content` directory, add a directory for your new guide: `/content/:guide`.
 The name you choose for the directory will be used as the slug for the directory on [learnstorybook.com](https://www.learnstorybook.com/).

-2. Add a new file, `index.md`, to your newly created directory: `/content/mastering-storybook/index.md`.
+2. Add a new file, `index.md`, to your newly created directory: `/content/:guide/index.md`.
 This file will contain the content and metadata for your guide that will populate the site.
 Using [`intro-to-storybook`'s `index.md`](https://github.com/chromaui/learnstorybook.com/tree/master/content/intro-to-storybook/index.md) as an example, populate the following required frontmatter fields with meaningful content about your guide:

 ```
 ---